-Operations Outside the United States; Currency Risks.
+Operations Outside the United States.
 The Company's revenues and most of its expenses are recognized primarily outside of the United States.
 Therefore, the Company is subject to transfer pricing regulations and foreign exchange control, taxation, customs and other laws.
 The Company's operations may be materially and adversely affected by economic, political and social conditions in the countries in which it operates.
 A change in policies by any government in the Company's markets could adversely affect the Company and its operations through, among other things, changes in laws, rules or regulations, or the interpretation thereof, confiscatory taxation, restrictions on currency conversion, currency repatriation or imports, or the expropriation of private enterprises.
 Although the general trend in these countries has been toward more open markets and trade policies and the fostering of private business and economic activity, no assurance can be given that the governments in these countries will continue to pursue such policies or that such policies will not be significantly altered in future periods.
-This could be especially true in the event of a change in leadership, social or political disruption or upheaval, or unforeseen circumstances affecting economic, political or social conditions or policies.
+This could be especially true in the event of a change in leadership, social or political or social conditions or policies.
 The Company is aware of news releases in South Korea, for example, reporting comments by political figures proposing restrictions on foreign direct sellers designed to protect the market share of local companies.
-There can be no assurance that such activities, or other similar activities in the Company's markets, will not result in passage of legislation or the enactment of policies which could materially adversely affect the Company operations in these markets.
-In addition, the Company's ability to expand its operations into the new markets for which it has received an exclusive license $\dot{\text{to}}$ distribute NSI products will directly depend on its ability to secure the requisite government approvals and comply with the local government regulations in each of those countries.
-The Company has in the past experienced difficulties in obtaining such approvals as a result of certain actions taken by its distributors, and no assurance can be given that these or similar problems will not prevent the Company from commencing operations in those countries.
+There can be massurance that such activities, or other similar activities in the Somany's markets.
+In addition, the Company's ability to expand its operations in these markets for which it has received an exclusive license to distribute NSI products will directly depend on its ability to secure the requisite government approvals as a result of certain actions taken by its distributors, and no assurance can be given that these or similar problems will not prevent the Company's markets.
+In addition, the company's ability to secure the requisite government approvals as a result of certain